 Furthermore, if rent rates are to be properly considered when evaluating whether or not the Applicants have made a fair attempt to co-locate, rates must be evaluated at each tower site.
 Rents and other fees are different at each SBA site and, presumably, at towers held by other companies.
 Thus, the issue of co-location cannot be evaluated without this information.
 It is not sufficient for AT&T to simply say that a tower in the vicinity of an SBA Tower will always be a lower rent or on better terms, as there is no evidence of record to substantiate this and the Applicants have not offered anything like this in the Application.
-In the Hansen case, the PSC stated that it was the applicant's "burden" to prove that co-location was not reasonably available because of rent disparity.3 Despite this holding, the Applicants had not even admitted that rent disparity was at issue until their Response to SBA's Motion to Intervene; this issue is not addressed in the Application.
+In the Hansen case, the PSC stated that it was the applicant's "burden" to prove that co-location was not reasonably available because of rent disparity.3 This position was reiterated by the PSC in its recent Order granting AT&T's Certificate of Public Convenience and Necessity in Casey County.4 This issue is not addressed in the Application.

 In addition, the Application is bare of evidence as to actual improvements to consumer rates and services.
-The Applicants only vaguely state that building a new tower (the "Proposed Tower") will allow AT&T to "increase[e] coverage or capacity."
+The Applicants only vaguely state that building a new tower (the "Proposed Tower") will allow AT&T to "increase coverage or capacity."
 This statement is so generic that it provides almost no information at all.
-Similarly, its response to SBA's Motion to Intervene offers only self-supporting assertions and vague suggestions that excessive rents "frustrate upgrades" and have slowed AT&T's improvement and expansion of services.
+Similarly, its response to SBA's Motion to Intervene offers only self-supporting assertions and vague suggestions that excessive rents "frustrate upgrades and